 Recall Roundup: Listeria monocytogenes and undeclared allergens

-Advice states that those who have purchased the product should not eat it.
-Instead, they should return it to the store of purchase for a full refund.
+Advice states that consumers should discontinue consumption of the product immediately by disposing of the product or returning it to the store of purchase for a full refund.

-Customers that have purchased the recalled product and have an allergy or intolerance to egg have been advised not to eat it.
-Instead it can be returned to your nearest store for a full refund.
+Consumers that have purchased the product and have an allergy to peanuts have been advised not to eat it.
+Instead it can be returned to the store of purchase for a full refund.